 Enhanced MQTT Security

 Connect your edge devices more securely with the MQTT Authentication.
-The MQTT Authentication is part of MQTT security transport and application-level.
+It is a segment of MQTT security transport and application-level.
 On transport level, the valid client certificate is necessary to verify the client.
 With application level, username & password provided by the protocol is required.
-It is built as per MQTT protocol standard.
+It is built as per MQTT, an open source messaging protocol standard.
 Use a common-auth key and token for all devices or a particular group of devices.
 Or use unique keys and token for each device.
 These are the basic concepts of securing IoT devices / sensors when connected to internet.

 MQTT Data Integrity

 Usually, MQTT protocol does not have built-in safe communication options & require battery power but it runs over TCP/IP to ensure secured data transfer and also provides quality of service for assurance of message delivery.
-In addition, Bevywise MQTTRoute / MQTTBroker provides an option to enable encrypted data transfer for enhanced MQTT security.
+In addition, Bevywise MQTTRoute provides an option to enable encrypted data transfer for enhanced secured communication.
 It works with all standard SSL/TLS certificate or runs with a self-signed certificate.
-Data integrity adds an extra layer of security when the TLS is not enabled.
+Data integrity adds an extra layer of data protection when the TLS is not enabled.

 TLS / SSL – MQTT Security

 TLS or SSL provides a secure communication channel between the client and the server.
 SSL certificates contain digital form of encrypted key data for encrypted data transfer.
 Broker also enables the devices connected to be authenticated with an X.509 Certificate.
-X.509 uses the public Key Infrastructure and the certificate authority to verify MQTT client authentication.
+X.509 uses the public Key Infrastructure and the certificate authority to verify client authentication.
 The SSL certificates are verified and validated by the certification authority before being integrated.
-By default, Bevywise MQTT Broker has a self-signed root, server, and client certificate.
+By default, Bevywise message broker has a self-signed root, server certificate, and client certificate.
 In addition to the default certificate, you can also create your own self-signed certificates using OpenSSL, Premium CA, and from Let’s Encrypt.
 Payload encryption is also available to prevent attackers from decrypting the data if they get access to MQTT packet.